Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Problem

 \subsection{Actions}

-The problems of our focus require actions with symbolic parameters, i.e., the objects.
-An action is composed of its label, set of parameters, and pre-conditions.
-We call actions without any parameters \emph{elementary} (e.g., \emph{turn-left}).
-Parameters of actions can be conditionally dependent or not.
-For example, in an action \emph{move}$(x, y)$ with two parameters $x, y$, the choice of parameter $y$ depends on the chosen $x$.
-As a special action class, we introduce \emph{set} actions, where any subset of objects can become a parameter (e.g., \emph{select}$(\mathcal X)$, where $\mathcal X$ is an arbitrary set of nodes).
-An action is available only if all its pre-conditions in a particular state are met.
-As an example, an \emph{open}$(x)$ action may be unavailable unless the object $x$ contains a feature specifying it is closed.
+The actions are object-centric, i.e., they manipulate the problem's objects.
+It follows that in problems where the number of objects changes, the action space also changes.
+However, as we show later in Section~\ref{sec:policy_decomposition}, this variable and unbound action space can be tackled efficiently with a fixed-size model.

-The action space $\mathcal A$ is problem-dependent and also state-dependent (the number of objects may change, pre-conditions may disable some actions).
-For instance, in the game of BlockWorld, there is a single two-parameter action \emph{move}$(x,y)$ with a pre-condition that there is no block on top of $x$, and neither on $y$ (unless $y$ is the ground).
+Let us describe what actions are.
+They consist of an \emph{action identifier} (e.g., \emph{move}) and their \emph{parameters} (target objects) and \emph{preconditions}.
+Actions without any parameters are called \emph{elementary} (e.g., \emph{turn-left}).
+We assume that the parameters are conditionally dependent and need to be selected in a specific order.
+For example, in the action \emph{move}$(x, y)$, the choice of $y$ depends on the chosen $x$.
+Moreover, we introduce \emph{set} parameters which are created with any subset of objects (e.g., \emph{select}$(\mathcal X)$, where $\mathcal X$ is an arbitrary set of nodes).
+The set parameters assume that the nodes can be chosen simultaneously and independently.
+An action is available only if all its preconditions in a particular state are met.
+For instance, the \emph{move} action in BlockWorld has two preconditions -- that there is no block on top of $x$, and neither on $y$ (unless $y$ is the ground).